hcuk94/news-shuffler/README.md

 # The Morning Report
-A thing that does the news.
+A thing that does the news..